Aavache/CAESynth/README.md

 ```

 ## Inference
-We develop the inference code examples in jupyter notebook so that it is more interactive and intuitive.
-Synthesized exampled can be found in the `./samples/` directory.
+[comment]: <> (We develop the inference code examples in jupyter notebook so that it is more interactive and intuitive.
+Synthesized exampled can be found in the `./samples/` directory.)
+An inference jupyter notebook and synthesized samples will be released soon.